 Business Insurance for Auto Mechanics & Workshops - What You Need to Know

-All major Australian business insurance providers offer policies suited to automotive repair businesses.
+All major Australian business insurers offer policies designed for automotive repair businesses.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole traders, partnerships, and limited liability companies.
-Many mechanics operate branded franchise workshops (e.g. Repco Authorised Service) or are affiliated with the MTA
+• Common business structures: Sole traders, partnerships, and companies.
+Many mechanics operate as franchisees (e.g. Ultra Tune, Midas) or are affiliated with the Motor Trades Association of Australia (MTAA)

-• Consumer protection: The Consumer Guarantees Act requires that vehicle repairs are carried out with reasonable care and skill, and that parts are fit for purpose
+• Consumer protection: Under the Australian Consumer Law, vehicle repairs must be carried out with due care and skill, parts must be fit for purpose, and services must be provided within a reasonable time

 Cover Types for Auto Mechanic & Workshop Businesses